Anxiety Medications: Types, Effects, and Precautions

 What Does Your Doctor Think Is The Best Anxiety Medication For You?

-Of course, you need your doctor's approval to get any prescription anxiety medications, at least to get them legally.
+Of course, you need your doctor's approval to get any prescription anxiety medications.
 If you decide to get an over-the-counter or natural medication or supplement, it's also a good idea to check with your doctor(s) and let them know what you take for your anxiety.
 Then, they can take those additional anxiety treatments into account in every aspect of the care they provide for you.

 Over The Counter Anxiety Medication